gerivanc/gerivanc/README.md

 # 👋 Welcome to My Digital Universe

-> _"Dive into the digital universe.
-Follow back or get out!"_

 > 🇧🇷 Prefer to read in Portuguese?
 [Click here for the Portuguese version](http://gerivan.me/index-pt.html)

 I'm Gerivan Costa — a developer passionate about security, science, and creativity.
 Here you'll find projects that blend innovation with purpose, always focused on continuous learning and meaningful contributions to the open-source community.